PharmD/MS in Health Informatics

 The combined Master of Science in Health Informatics and Doctor of Pharmacy is a program developed in collaboration between Mercer University’s College of Pharmacy and College of Professional Advancement.
-Merging subject knowledge from various areas of study, the combined degree program gives candidates an edge through a unique opportunity to earn both a Master of Science and Doctorate degree at the same time.
-This program is designed for students seeking to provide high-quality, patient-centered care at the intersection of pharmaceutical expertise and health care information technology.
-The combination of computing and communication technologies with clinical acumen prepares students for work delivering expert, efficient and sustainable health care services.
+Merging subject knowledge from various areas of study, the combined degree program gives candidates an edge through a unique opportunity to earn both a Master of Science and a Doctorate degree at the same time.
+This program is designed for students seeking to provide high-quality, patient-centered care at the intersection of pharmaceutical expertise and healthcare information technology.
+The combination of computing and communication technologies with clinical acumen prepares students for work delivering expert, efficient and sustainable healthcare services.

 Upon successful completion of the program, students will be prepared to:

-- Demonstrate in-depth knowledge in biomedical, pharmaceutical, social behavioral, administrative and clinical services
+- Demonstrate in-depth knowledge of biomedical, pharmaceutical, social-behavioral, administrative and clinical services

 - Provide patient-centered and population-based care in multidisciplinary settings to culturally diverse populations

-- Understand theory and incorporate application of computing and communication technologies
+- Understand the theory and incorporate the application of computing and communication technologies

 Students with this combined degree may pursue a variety of careers in different roles including clinical informatics pharmacist and pharmacy informatics analyst.